BinarCode/laravel-restify/README.md

 php artisan restify:repository Dream --all
 ```

-Now you have the REST CRUD over users and this beautiful repository:
+Now you have the REST CRUD over dreams and this beautiful repository:

 <p align="center"><img src="/docs-v2/static/tile.png"></p>